Mathematical Methods of Theoretical Physics: Form invariance of tensors

 In physics, it would be nice if the natural laws could be written into a form which does not depend on the particular reference frame or basis used.
 Form invariance thus is a gratifying physical feature, reflecting the {\em symmetry} against changes of coordinates and bases.

 After all, physicists want the formalization of their fundamental laws not to artificially depend on, say, spacial directions, or on some particular basis, if there is no physical reason why this should be so.
-Therefore, physicists tend to be crazy to write down everything in a form invariant manner.
+Therefore, physicists tend to be crazy to write down everything in a form-invariant manner.

-One strategy to accomplish form invariance is to start out with form invariant tensors and compose -- by tensor products and index reduction -- everything from them.
-This method guarantees form invarince.
+One strategy to accomplish form invariance is to start out with form-invariant tensors and compose -- by tensor products and index reduction -- everything from them.
+This method guarantees form invariance.

 {